Apply for a Web Portal Services Business License in Dubai

 The digital economy is reshaping how businesses connect with customers, and web portals sit at the very heart of that transformation.
 From e-commerce platforms to information aggregators and online marketplaces, web portal services are among the fastest-growing segments in the global ICT sector.
 Dubai, with its world-class infrastructure and business-friendly regulatory environment, has positioned itself as a leading hub for this activity, and the Dubai South Business Hub Free Zone offers one of the most accessible routes to market for entrepreneurs and established operators alike.

 If you are looking to launch a web portal services business in the UAE, understanding the licensing framework, associated costs, and compliance requirements is the essential first step.
-This guide covers everything you need to know about obtaining Activity Code 6312, the Web Portal Services Business Licence, at Dubai South Business Hub Free Zone.
+This guide covers everything you need to know about obtaining Activity Code 6312, the Web Portal Services Business License, at Dubai South Business Hub Free Zone.

 According to the ISIC classification framework, this activity encompasses the operation of sites that use a search engine to generate and maintain extensive databases of internet addresses and content in an easily searchable format.
 It also covers the operation of websites that act as portals to the internet, including media sites that provide original content.

-What the Licence Covers
+What the License Covers

 Operation of web search portals and internet gateway platforms